exalearn/colmena/molecule-design/README.md

     git clone git@github.com:exalearn/covid-drug-design.git
     pip install -e .

-Eventually, the version of this package will be fixed in the `update_env.yml` definition file.
+Eventually, the version of `molgym` will be fixed in the `update_env.yml` definition file.
-We are holding off on that until the development activity on it becomes stable.
+We are holding off on that until the development activity on `molgym` slows down.

+You should also install NWChem (available as an Ubuntu package) on your system or, otherwise, change the default code in `moldesign/simulate.py` to `psi4`.

 ## Running

-The pipeline is currently defined in `run.py`.

-Logan is going to document it later, once I get it working reliably.
+There are currently two demo apps for using Colmena for molecular design: `local-greey` and `interleaved`.
+Each are available in subdirectories of this folder and documentation for running them is available in those folders.